advwacloud/WISE-PaaS-SCADA-Edge-SDK-Manual/sdks/c-sdk/instruction.md

 ### 4. Using OpenVPN Client to connect \(\)

-To connect a VPN connection, start OpenVPN Connect, select an imported .ovpn file

-You can use the options.OvpnPath to determine whether the OpenVPN Connect or not.
+To connect a VPN connection, start OpenVPN Connect, select an imported .ovpn file You can use the property called "options.OvpnPath" to determine whether the OpenVPN Connect or not.

 ```
 TOPTION_STRUCT options; // your edge object